 |One of the highest paid careers in the world|

 |Not suitable for people who likes practical and hands-on work|

 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 69% of Environmental Economists said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Environmental Economists job description, Environmental Economists salary, Environmental Economists information, what is the job of an Environmental Economist like, pros and cons about Environmental Economists, colleges and universities for Environmental Economists, is Environmental Economists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Environmental Economists job description, Environmental Economists salary, Environmental Economists information, what is the job of an Environmental Economist like, pros and cons about Environmental Economists, colleges and universities for Environmental Economists, is Environmental Economists the right career for me, careers in Social Science and Humanities